 Setting up Invoicing properly is crucial to be able to use the Invoicing module to it's full potential.
 If you are a user that will be using Invoicing simply to generate billable items to export, then you can utilize the defaults that we are shipping with.

 Your chart of accounts are the high level Ledger accounts that your company uses.
-These are fairly standard no matter what industry you work in, and we ship with defaults to make set up easy.
+These are fairly standard no matter what industry you work in and Crelate comes included with defaults to make set up easy.

 You can add accounts as needed and we suggest you name them with the exact name that your accounting system uses.
-Each account added needs an account type and you choose that from the drop down list.
-These options are hard coded and you cannot create custom account types at this moment.
+Each account added needs an Account Type and you choose that from the drop down list. **Please Note** These Account Types are fixed and cannot be customized.

-Users have the ability to set up billing profile templates for maximum flexibility with customers.
+Users have the ability to set up Billing Profile Templates for maximum flexibility with customers.
 While there are a lot of options to customize, most users are using Billing Profile Templates to determine customer terms. **Please Note** Billing Profiles must be assigned to a company record to send an invoice.
 Learn more here about assigning Billing Profiles to your clients.
 These term determine when the customer needs to pay their invoices and when invoices start to show Past Due.
 Should you have clients who require slightly separate terms (such as a Net 30 vs Net 90), simply use the plus sign to create a separate Billing Profile.

 Here you choose where the invoices are going to be remitted to.
 This information shows up on the invoice and directs your customers to who and where to sent payments to.
 You can include instructions and customize with your logo.

 Invoice starting number - This is important to set correctly and will be the first invoice number sent from Crelate.
 Once set, you cannot change or undo this number.
 Each preceding invoice will automatically follow the number set.

 Attach Time Cards - Users have the ability to attach a table of time card information to the invoice.
-This is just a table of hours and does not show meta data and/or approval information
+This will display a table of the employee's time appended to the invoice.